matthew-brett/linuxiste-blog/content/alive-again-edid.md

 Category: monitor, debugging, fix
 Slug: alive-again-edid
 Author: Matthew Brett
-Summary: Back from the dead with `edid-rw`
+Summary: My monitor went blank with OSX, I rewrote the EDID and it's OK now.

 I have dual monitors attached via DVI to my elderly Mac Pro 1,1 destop.

-They are both ViewSonic VP2130b monitors that I found lying around somewhere.
+Very luckily for me (you'll see why later), both are ViewSonic VP2130b monitors that I found lying around somewhere.

 The right monitor of the two is also attached (via a KVM) to an old laptop I use for hosting our [buildbots](http://nipy.bic.berkeley.edu/builders).
 The